OliverFlecke/siege-bot/README.md

 ### Logs

 Logs will by default be outputted to stdout and written to daily rolling files in `./logs/`.
 This directory can be customized by setting `LOGS_DIR` in the environment.
+If running inside a container, this must be mounted to a host machines directory to be persisted.

 ## Running inside container